 Racing as a professional had always been a dream, but I had a bucket list of accomplishments that I wanted to achieve as an amateur before I started racing pro.
 I wanted to win an amateur national championship, be in the top 10 amateurs in the Ironman World Championships, and win my age group in an Ironman.
 It took me nearly six years to accomplish those goals, but in the process I grew as an athlete in all three disciplines.

 I use the opportunity of racing professionally to maximize my athletic potential against the best triathletes in the world.
-In my first two years, I have placed in the top 10 in every professional field.
-The goal for 2015 is to continue my improvements and start finding top-5 places instead!
+In my first four years, I have earned two second place finishes in 70.3’s, and in 2017 I earned a spot to race in the 70.3 World Championships.
+The goal for 2018 is to continue my improvements and win a 70.3!